jmcrego/MiNMT/README.md

-# Minimalistic NMT network using Transformers
+# Minimalistic implementation of a NMT network using Transformers

 * PyTorch framework
 * OpenNMT tokenizer